Leave It to Beaver: Episodes

 The pilot, titled "It's a Small World", aired on April 23, 1957.
 It featured Max Showalter (credited as Casey Adams) as Ward Cleaver, and Paul Sullivan as Wally Cleaver.
 TBS re-aired the pilot on October 4, 1987, to commemorate the show's 30th anniversary.
 TV Land re-aired it on October 6, 2007, as part of their twenty-four-hour marathon to commemorate the show's 50th anniversary.
-It is also available as a bonus episode on the season-one DVD.
-234 episodes followed.
+It is also available as a bonus episode on the season-one DVD; 234 episodes followed.

+The second episode, "Captain Jack", was intended to be the pilot, but as Jerry Mathers told Fox News in 2014, the episode had to show a toilet, which censors would not allow at the time.
+Wally and Beaver put their pet alligator in the toilet tank, since it needed to be in water.
+The episode was finally allowed to air with just the toilet tank showing.
+Mathers said the show "actually set some precedent for the television industry."

-A voice-over by Hugh Beaumont precedes each episode in the first season, providing a background to that episode's theme, though these are omitted in airings on TV Land.
+A voice-over by Hugh Beaumont precedes each episode in the first season, providing a background to that episode's theme.
+These are omitted in airings on TV Land, but included in airings on MeTV.

 Opening titles

 Season one: The characters are not shown.
 A drawing of a street, viewed from above, displays the credits in wet concrete.

 Season two: Ward and June, standing at the bottom of the stairs, see the boys off to school as they come down the stairs and exit the front door.

-Season three: Ward and June enter the boys' bedroom to wake them up.
+Season three: Ward and June enter the boys' bedroom to wake them.

 Season four: Ward and June open the front door and stand on the stoop.
-As Wally, followed by Beaver, leave for school, June hands them their lunches and Ward gives them their jackets.
+As Wally, followed by Beaver, leave for school, June hands them their lunches; Ward gives them their jackets.

-Season five: June takes refreshments out to the men out in the front yard.
+Season five: June takes refreshments to the men in the front yard.

-Season six: June, carrying a picnic basket, walks out the front door towards the car.
-Ward, carrying another item for the picnic, is next, followed in quick succession by Wally.
+Season six: June, carrying a picnic basket, walks from the front door towards the car.
+Ward, carrying a thermos jug for the picnic, is next, followed in quick succession by Wally.
 Beaver, lagging behind, runs out, slamming the door behind him.
 Ward, with June in the passenger seat and the boys in back, then reverses toward the camera.

 Musical theme

 The show's playfully-bouncy theme tune, which became as much of a show trademark as Beaver's baseball cap or Eddie Haskell's false obsequiousness, was "The Toy Parade," composed by David Kahn, Melvyn Leonard, and Mort Greene.
-For the final season, however, the song was given a jazz-like arrangement by veteran composer / arranger Pete Rugolo.
+For the final season, however, the song was given a jazz-like arrangement by veteran composer/arranger Pete Rugolo.